 Because of the role of a product marketing manager and where they often sit within an org chart, it often makes more sense to hire people with diverse majors or at least one member of the marketing team when a company is large enough.

-You need someone who can implement the day-to-day marketing activities necessary to drive forward growth, from social media and advertising to content and creating landing pages.
+You need someone who can implement the day-to-day marketing activities necessary to drive forward growth, from social media management and advertising to content and creating landing pages.
 This person may also help you with PR activities to spread the word about your brand before the product launch.
 However, make sure the marketer you hire knows how to use different public relations tools and implement successful strategies.

 Marketing staffers are teams that should report directly to a product marketing manager, to make sure that the product is always aligned with marketing (and sales teams, for B2B products).